Americans' Guide to Buying BC Real Estate: Taxes, Deposits, & Foreign Buyer Rules Explained Step-by-Step

 What happens if I need to sell?

 The foreign buyer restriction does not apply to selling—only to purchasing.
 You can sell to any eligible buyer, including Canadian citizens and permanent residents.
-However, as a non-resident seller, you'll need to obtain a clearance certificate from Canada Revenue Agency to avoid withholding of sale proceeds.
+However, as a non-resident seller, you'll need to obtain a clearance certificate from Canada Revenue Agency to avoid withholding of 25–50% of sale proceeds.
+Plan for potential delays in accessing your funds.

 How long does the buying process typically take?